welly/login_emailusername/README.txt

 INTRODUCTION
 ------------

-This very simple module allows user to log in with either their username OR email address from the same input box on the standard login form.
+This very simple module allows users to log in with either their username OR email address from the same input box on the standard login form.